ninest/swipeable_card/example/README.md

 # Swipeable Card Example

-**WARNING: THIS IS OUTDATED AS OF v1.0.0**

-But it works for v0.0.2.
-I recommend waiting until the 1.0.0 release.

-**IT WILL BE UPDATED SOON**

 ## Explanation (see `example_route.dart`)
 We have a list of containers (the "cards") that we would like the user to swipe.
 This beahviour is commonly seen in card games or dating apps.